angular/angular/aio/content/guide/http.md

   newReq = req.clone({ body: null }); // clear the body
 ```

+## Http interceptor use-cases

+Below are a number of common uses for interceptors.

 ### Setting default headers

 Apps often use an interceptor to set default headers on outgoing requests.